1857 Kranti

 1857 Kranti is an Indian historical drama television series directed by Sanjay Khan and produced by Numero Uno International Limited.
-The drama, aired on Doordarshan National from 2002 to 2003, tells the story of the Indian Revolt of 1857.
+The drama, aired on Doordarshan National from 29 December, 2002 to 21 December, 2003, for a total of 104 episodes.
+1857 Kranti tells the story of the Indian Revolt of 1857.
 The drama was temporarily interrupted after four episodes in its earlier run due to change in commissioning norms.